 Searching for Balance and Quiet in Utah’s Wilderness

-The proliferation of these machines does more than just shatter the peace and quiet of the backcountry, it leads to stream erosion and pollution, destruction of habitat, damage to archaeological sites, and increased conflicts between public land users.
+The proliferation of these machines on public lands – in Utah and across the West – does more than just shatter the peace and quiet of the backcountry, it leads to stream erosion and water pollution, dust and soil erosion, destruction of wildlife habitat, damage to archaeological sites, and increased conflicts between public land users.

-SUWA is committed to ensuring that the wild country within America’s Red Rock Wilderness Act — and the streams, wildlife, native plants, archaeological sites, and solitude found there — are protected from the ORV use that has grown out of control in recent years.
-Toward that end, we continue to:
+SUWA is committed to ensuring that the wild country within America’s Red Rock Wilderness Act — and the streams, wildlife, soils, native plants, archaeological sites, and solitude found there — are protected from ORV-related impacts.
+Toward that end, we are:

-- Press the BLM to comply with its legal responsibility to designate specific ORV trails, and to do so in a way that minimizes conflicts with other users and protects the magnificent resource of Utah’s wild redrock country;
+- Participating in the BLM’s ongoing ORV Travel Plans for public lands managed by the BLM’s St. George and Cedar City offices, to ensure the BLM complies with its legal responsibility to designate specific ORV trails, and to do so in a way that minimizes conflicts with other users and protects the magnificent resource of Utah’s wild redrock country;

-- Provide the BLM and the public with information regarding the environmental impacts of ORV use and urge the agency to develop trail designations that make sense; and
+- Continuing to provide the BLM and the public with information regarding the environmental impacts of ORV use and urge the agency to develop trail designations that make sense; and

 - Assist in the clean-up and restoration of ORV-damaged areas through service trips with our members and other partners in the conservation community.